Priyanka-Panjiyar/Portfolio/README.md

-# Projects
-Here are the projects I have done during my Clould Computing class in University.
 # Project 1: Retail Category Analysis
 ## Project Description
 This project focuses on analyzing retail categories within the Victoria-Fraserview geographic area using AWS Data Analytics Platform (DAP).
 The aim is to create a streamlined data pipeline to ingest, clean, transform, and analyze storefront inventory data, identifying trends and deriving actionable insights about retail spaces.